Northern Spirit Radio: International connections

 While NSR is based in Wisconsin, the station follows stories of social justice and peace from across the world.
 Helpsmeet has interviewed people from Australia, the Democratic Republic of Congo, Cuba, England, Estonia, Israel, and Rwanda.
 Since the broadcasts are made available online via NSR's official website and podcasts, its following is worldwide.

 Activism

 NSR has featured many guests on "Spirit in Action" that focus on current social issues faced by people across the United States and around the rest of the world.
 Education, racial and gender equality, equal marriage, environmentalism, and the conflicts in the Middle East only encompass a few topics that the show covers.
 Some examples of interviews that include these themes are "Fruitful Lesbian Lives", "War Taxes, Injustice in Palestine, Racism - A Life of Faith, Joy, & Service", and "Protecting Oklahoma from the Keystone XL Pipeline".

 Musicians

 The Song of the Soul program typically features interviews with a wide range of musicians, some nationally known, some known primarily within limited circles.
-Nationally known performers have included Cris Williamson, Peggy Seeger, Red Grammer, Gordon Bok, Kim and Reggie Harris, Peter Alsop, Bob Franke, Fred Small, David Rovics, Charlie King, Susan Werner, Magpie, Sonny Ochs, Carrie Newcomer, among many others.
+Nationally known performers have included Cris Williamson, Peggy Seeger, Red Grammer, Gordon Bok, Kim and Reggie Harris, Peter Alsop, Bob Franke, Fred Small, David Rovics, Charlie King, Susan Werner, Magpie, Sonny Ochs, Carrie Newcomer, Tom Paxton, John McCutcheon among many others.